The Congestion Charge applies between 7.00 and 18.00, Monday to Friday, excluding Bank Holidays.

 ***If you've registered for Congestion Charge Auto Pay (CC Auto Pay).

-Where the Congestion Charge Applies
+Where does the Congestion Charge apply?

 London's congestion charge zone currently covers the following areas: